Zyhod/Vieno/Reference/Features and Commands/Characters.md

 The `chara_id` is what will be used to search for, and update, their information.

-You may add a character's name at the time of registration, or you may later use the Update Command to add their name.
+*(Optional) You may add a character's name at the time of registration, or you may later use the Update Command to add their name.*

 ## Information Cards
 To view a Character Card: `v.chara <type> <chara_id>`